 I made my first electric guitar in 1997, I was 19 years old.
 I used an old sailboat rudder as the top, comprised of light and dark laminated wood, and the whole design was inspired by Alembic/Irwin and Rick Turner’s work.
 For as long as I can remember I’ve wanted to make Jerry Guitars.
-I played that guitar at a bunch of gigs and it served me well, what can I say I didn’t have the tools or the knowledge I have now, but it played!
 During this time I was deep in a book that has forever changed my life, “Steel String Guitar Construction” by Irving Sloane.
 In the back of the book was a piece on Jimmy D’Aquisto and a brief look into his process and his amazing guitars.
 In me it planted a seed that being a luthier is something you could actually do.
 For the first time I really believed I could make this my life and relate to guitars as a high form of art.
-During this time I was also in art school and graduated with a BA in Sculpture where I immersed myself in Ceramics.
+I was also in art school and graduated with a BA in Sculpture.